sungheeyun/sungheeyun.github.io/_posts/2025-01-24-PST - Why do we live?.markdown

 > &hellip; The absence of inherent meaning doesn't end the story—it opens up new possibilities for understanding what meaning might be and how it might function in human experience.

-It happened that, since 2015, I had become deeply interested in Buddha's teachings; not the Buddhism as a religion, but his original teachings he taught to help people overcome the (inevitable) suffering.
-As I explored concepts of mercy, compassion, [nirvāna](https://en.wikipedia.org/wiki/Nirvana), enlightenment, and [Anātman](https://en.wikipedia.org/wiki/Anatt%C4%81), these teachings started transforming my life and have eventually led me to nirvāna.
+It happened that, since 2015, I had become deeply interested in Buddha's teachings; not the Buddhism as a religion, but his original teachings he taught to help people overcome the (inevitable) suffering, or to be more precise, the [dukkha](https://en.wikipedia.org/wiki/Du%E1%B8%A5kha)<sup><a href="#footnote1" id="ref1">1</a></sup>.
+As I explored concepts of mercy, compassion, [nirvāna](https://en.wikipedia.org/wiki/Nirvana), enlightenment, and [Anātman](https://en.wikipedia.org/wiki/Anatt%C4%81), these teachings started transforming my life and have eventually *led me to nirvāna*.
 During this period, influenced by Buddha's teachings, I concluded that life had no inherent meaning (of course!).

 The Buddha's approach to life's fundamental questions differs radically from Western philosophical traditions.
 Rather than asking "What is the meaning of life?" or "Why do we exist?", Buddhism begins with the observation that existence is characterized by [dukkha](https://en.wikipedia.org/wiki/Du%E1%B8%A5kha) (suffering or dissatisfaction).
 [The Four Noble Truths](https://en.wikipedia.org/wiki/Four_Noble_Truths) diagnose the human condition: life contains suffering, suffering arises from attachment and craving, suffering can cease, and there is a path to end suffering.
 This framework reframes existential questions entirely—instead of seeking meaning, we should seek liberation from the psychological states that make existence burdensome.